onqtam/headjack/docs/why/FAQ.md

 However, in may of the quotes the references to the ends of the papers were omitted for brevity.
 Not sure if this was the right choice but it's too late now anyway.

+All books have some repetition of what is being said, but it's usually by the same author and with very similar words.
+When using so many quotes by others, many points get made more than once, but with the distinct vocabularies and approaches of the many different authors.

+You get to experience a wide plethora of styles.

 ## Won't the powers that be oppose this system?

 This is for those that can read between the lines